 The game is still running so — no spoilers — photos upon request only.

 The University of Arkansas Medial-Sciences Radiology Department asked us to design a portable escape game to test radiology student knowledge and facilitate team-work.
 If you’ve ever met a radiologist you will know they are very, very sharp!
-Yet the challenge here wasn’t stumping them, it was getting them to work together and utilize the various props they wanted to include in the game.
-This may be the first and only time we will make a puzzle out of a brain!
-This game has been a crowd-pleaser at the school as well as on the road at radiology conferences!
+Yet the challenge here wasn’t stumping them, it was getting them to work together and utilize the various medical props, skills and knowledge they wanted to include in the game.
+This may be the first and only time we will make a puzzle out of a brain, and it was a crowd pleaser!
+Players have rated their experience as 4.85 out of 5, with Puzzles, working as a team, and the fun/novelty parts of the room being the most common favourite parts of the experience.
+Here are the results of the game and a published study about it.

 Wero Creative's lead game designer Adam Clare talking at his design philosophy at FITC 2017.
 To learn more about escape rooms read Adam's book: Escape the Game.
 You can also follow his research and commentary on escape games at his website RealityisaGame.com